MUsurf/containerization/README.md

 # Using this repo with Docker.

+- Pull with `git clone --single-branch --branch turtlesim git@github.com:MUsurf/containerization.git`
-- Use "docker compose build" to build the container.
+- Use `docker compose build` to build the container.
-- Use "docker compose up" to run the container.
+- Use `docker compose up` to run the container.
 You should see the turtlesim window open up.

 # Notes